Administrative Fellowship

 A Message From Our Executive Sponsor

-Our program coordinator and mentors, along with senior management, encourage the fellows to take advantage of all opportunities available to them — whether it is attending a board retreat to learn more about governance, observing surgical procedures or visiting a community-based clinic.
+Our fellowship director and mentors, along with senior management, encourage the fellows to take advantage of all opportunities available to them — whether it is attending a board retreat to learn more about governance, observing surgical procedures or visiting a community-based clinic.
 Our project-based model has allowed fellows to lead projects in areas such as supply chain operations, emergency management, solid organ transplant services and major campus planning and construction efforts, to name a few.
 Our current fellows provide valuable contributions within their departments and the organization as a whole during their experience.
-Rush University Medical Center is also a part of Rush University System for Health, encompassing numerous offsite multispecialty clinics, Rush Copley Medical Center and Rush Oak Park Hospital.
+RUSH University Medical Center is also a part of RUSH University System for Health, encompassing numerous offsite multispecialty clinics, RUSH Copley Medical Center and RUSH Oak Park Hospital.
 Fellows have opportunities to work on projects across the system.

 Sincerely,